 Turkish Airlines is a major Turkish airline with several million passengers.
 Delays, over-bookings and even cancellations do however annoyingly make up a part of operations.
 Have you been affected?
-Then check on our website or use our free app to see whether you are entitled to 600 Euros in compensation.
+Then check on our website or use our free app to see whether you are entitled to compensation.
 You merely need to enter your flight details.
 If you stand to gain compensation, we will take care of all necessary dealings, which includes taking your claim to court if necessary.
 Since we work according to the motto “No Win, No Fee” you do not pay anything until we have secured a financial payout on your behalf – from the very beginning, there is no risk to you.
 Our commission rate is 29,75% (= 25% success fee plus VAT) of your financial payout.

 The refund.me service